thomasWeise/aitoa/book/structure/globalOptima/README.md

 Then, all the jobs together on the machine will consume&nbsp;$\jsspMachineRuntime{3}=150$ time units if we can execute them without further delay.
 Finally, it regardless with which job we finish on this machine, it will lead to a further waiting time of&nbsp;$\jsspMachineEndIdle{3}=10$ time units.
-This leads to a lower bound&nbsp;$\lowerBound{\objf}$ of&nbsp;180 and since we found the illustrated candidate solution with exactly this makespan, we have solved this (very easy) JSSP instance.
+This leads to a lower bound&nbsp;$\lowerBound(\objf)$ of&nbsp;180 and since we found the illustrated candidate solution with exactly this makespan, we have solved this (very easy) JSSP instance.